Kreijstal/ponytown/README.md

 * express-ws this makes it very easily to set ws as middleware for express.
 * express-sessions this will make tracking sessions very easy

+Okay there's an importat detail we have to talk about, front end server don't necessarily has to be the same server.
+So a server could just focus on hosting the game and not on the html or anything else.
+We would have to find a way to communicate with other servers.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.